A Statistical Learning Approach to Modal Regression: Modal Regression Interpretation of Correntropy based Regression

-Thus far, having realized that MCCR with a tending-to-zero scale parameter corresponds to modal regression, a learning theory study towards modal regression is conducted in the preceding sections, and the robustness of the modal regression estimator is also discussed.
-Based on these preparations and the study in \cite{fenglearning}, we are now able to depict a general picture of the correntropy based regression from a statistical learning view.
+Based on this study and the study in \cite{fenglearning}, we are now able to depict a general picture of the correntropy based regression from a statistical learning viewpoint.
 To this end, we exposit the correntropy based regression by considering three different cases below, namely, (1): $\sigma=\sigma(n)\rightarrow \infty$; (2): $\sigma:=\sigma_0$ for some $\sigma_0>0$, that is, $\sigma$ is fixed and independent of the sample size $n$; (3): $\sigma:=\sigma(n)\rightarrow 0$.
 Before proceeding, we recall the following data-generating model